 Your full gallery will be delivered between 2 and 6 weeks later this is usually dependant on what my work load looks like and the time of year - did I mentioned I am a single mum. school holidays can really put a spanner in the works particularly when you are lovingly hand editing each and every image.

 I am a true believer in telling your whole birth story.
 Every moment is precious and every image adds to the story.
-Perth birth-stories can are always more than 100 images but can be up to 300 images.
+Perth birth-stories are always more than 100 images but can be up to 300 images.
 These are primarily provided in colour, with a number of black and white images & duplicates where this is more ascetically pleasing.
 I use my experience and creative eye to decide which images will have a greater more beautiful impact in black and white or colour.

 I truly believe that your stunning images should be avaliable to enjoy, this means not having them sat on a harddrive in the back closet or stuck on your phone.
 I love nothing more than watching my kids page through albums full of images detailing so much of their lives giggling and asking constantly "Is this me?"